Sundar C: Career

 Sundar began his career as an assistant director to Manivannan and made his directorial debut with the film Murai Maman in 1995.
 Initially, he intended to cast a leading action hero Sarathkumar for the lead role, but due to the producer's inability to secure the actor, Jayaram was selected instead, capitalizing on his comedic prowess.
 The film was a success at the box office.
 Sundar then continued to focus on comedy films, directing Ullathai Allitha (1996), Mettukudi (1996) and Unakkaga Ellam Unakkaga (1999), all starring Karthik.
 In 1997, he directed the high-profile Arunachalam, with Rajinikanth.
 The film won three Tamil Nadu State Film Awards, including Best Film.

 Sundar started the new millennium by directing the thriller Unnai Kann Theduthey (2000) and the action film Rishi (2001).
 In 2003, he directed both Anbe Sivam and Winner.
 While Winner was commercially successful, Anbe Sivam—despite being critically acclaimed—underperformed at the box office but later became a cult classic.
 He continued his directorial ventures with Chinna (2005) and Rendu (2006).
 Subsequently, Sundar transitioned to acting, making his lead debut in the commercially successful Thalai Nagaram (2006).
 He continued to secure lead roles in hits like Veerappu (2007), directed by Badri, and Sandai (2008) by Sakthi Chidambaram.
 He received the Kalaimamani award from the Government of Tamil Nadu in 2009.
 He then made a directorial comeback with Nagaram Marupakkam in 2010.

 In 2012, Sundar directed the comedy film Kalakalappu, which was a commercial hit.
 He followed it up with Theeya Velai Seiyyanum Kumaru (2013), Aranmanai (2014), Aranmanai 2 (2016), and Kalakalappu 2 (2018).
 He starred in the well-received horror thriller Iruttu (2019), directed by V. Z. Durai, and also directed Vishal's action film Action (2019).
 His subsequent release as a director and actor, Aranmanai 3 (2021), was successful at the box office despite being critically panned.
 He later starred in Thalai Nagaram 2 (2023).
 Later, he directed and starred in Aranmanai 4 (2024).

+In 2018, Sundar C was named in the "Tamil Leaks" social media campaign by Telugu actress Sri Reddy, who alleged that he and an executive producer named Ganesh had demanded sexual favours in exchange for a lead role during the Hyderabad schedule of the film Aranmanai.
+Sundar C categorically denied these claims, stating he had never met the actress and dismissing the allegations as false and defamatory.
+He subsequently announced his intention to initiate legal proceedings and file a defamation case against her.
+Reddy later provided a clarification, noting that while she had been introduced to the director on set and found him polite, the pressure for "compromise" primarily came from the executive producer, and she remained uncertain if Sundar C was directly aware of those specific arrangements.